Virginia license plate information is provided by LicenseSearch.org

 You will receive new decal stickers after renewing your vehicle.
 These can be placed over the old sticker on your rear plate.

 You are required to pay standard registration fees in addition to local taxes, service fees, and any other applicable fees.
-The following are a few examples:
+The following are some of the applicable charges:

 The fees for license plates in Virginia vary by plate and vehicle.
-You should contact the DMV to obtain more information for your situation.
+You should contact the DMV to obtain more information and an estimate of what it will cost to register your specific vehicle in Virginia.

-If you want to find available license plates in Virginia, you can use the search bar above.
+If you want a personalized VA license plate and want to check if a particular combination is available, you can use the search bar above.

 It is also possible to find information about a vehicle, such as: